visenze/visearch-sdk-android/README.md

 viSearcher.uploadSearch(uploadSearchParams);
 ```

-Or construct the `image` from the byte array return by the camera preview callback:
+* Construct the `image` from the byte array returned by the camera preview callback:
 ```java
 @Override
 public void onPictureTaken(byte[] bytes, Camera camera) {